Floer theory and reduced cohomology on open manifolds: Overview

 In the next couple of sections we wish to investigate the conditions under which a Floer datum $F\in\mathcal{F}$ gives rise to Floer homology groups.
 What it comes down to are conditions under which Gromov compactness holds.
 To sketch an outline of what is to come, let us first discuss how compactness might fail.
-Let $u_n: \R\times S^1$ be a sequence of solutions to Floer's equation
+Fix the coordinates $(s,t)$ on $\R\times \R/\Z$.
+Let $u_n: \R\times \R/\Z$ be a sequence of solutions to Floer's equation

 satisfying for some positive number $E$ and some compact set $K\subset M$,